Fundraiser to be held for beloved Fort Pierce Central High School coach battling metastatic breast cancer

 "It feeds your soul, it really does," Vanessa Solomon said about her years working with children.

-You don’t just have to take her word for it.
-She has photo proof of some of the many students whose lives she’s touched.
+But don't take her word for it.
+She has photo proof of some of the many students whose lives she's touched.

-“Three thousand pictures,” she said while picking some of her favorites out of a box.

 That's why 2016 was a tough year at the school.